XtractOpen/Meganet.m/examples/GNvpro/README.md

 ### Ackowledgments

+This work was supported by Sandia Contract 2003941 and NSF DMS 1751636.
 Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the U.S. Department of Energy or the United States Government.
 Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia LLC, a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE- NA-0003525.
 SAND2020-7339 O.